Invite others to collaborate in Pages on Mac

-Click the disclosure triangle next to Share Options, click the “Who can access” pop-up menu, then choose an option:
+Click the “Who can access” pop-up menu, then choose an option:

-Only people you invite: Only people who sign in with an Apple ID can open the document.
+People you invite: Only people you invite who sign in with an Apple ID can open the document.
 People don’t need to have an Apple ID before you invite them; however, they need to create one before they can open your shared document.